paulsurrey/OPXAsteroids/README.md

 There are currently a few questions that are related to this problem:
 - When measuring for longer duration: Do overflows occur and can one break the long window into smaller ones, e.g. using a IIR low pass, to stay within the variables range?
 - How does the common mode voltage on the inputs influence the readout?
-Would an 1:1 operational amplifier in front of the OPX inputs as an additional layer of safety also help increase the readout contrast?
 Is this a small fluctuation that is amplified by the overflowing measurement?
+Would an 1:1 operational amplifier in front of the OPX inputs as an additional layer of safety (to limit the bandwidth, voltage, and current of the signal) help?
 - Can one optimize the circuit of the controller?
 Does a different choice for the resistors increase the readout contrast?
-Would a low pass just before the OPX to smooth the signal increase the stability of the readout method?
+Would a low pass before input to the OPX to smooth the signal increase the stability of the readout method?
 - Does the tested circuit apply unnecessary stress to the OPX?
 Is this setup capable of running for longer times?

 To readout the 4 buttons with two input, the following design is tested: